mpekari/exercise-prediction/README.md

-# exercise-prediction
+# Exercise prediction using Classification trees
-Prediction of classification trees of exercises done with wearables
+This project predicts the exercise performed by users with wearables using Classification Trees